SOWMIYA2003/PCA-Demonstrate-Matrix-transposition-on-shared-memory/README.md

 To demonstrate the Matrix transposition on shared memory with grid (1,1) block (16,16).
 ## Procedure:
 ### Step 1 :
+Include the required files and library.
 ### Step 2 :
+Define the block size to be 16 .
 ### Step 3 :
 ### Step 4 :
 ### Step 5 :